Phones · Resale guide

 Essential Checks

-- Check for screen burn-in: open a plain white image at full brightness and look for ghosting or shadows from static elements like the navigation bar.
+- Check for Screen Burn-in: Open a plain white image at full brightness and look for any faint shadows, ghosting, or discolouration, especially common on AMOLED screens.

-- Check for water damage — pull out the SIM tray and shine a flashlight inside the slot.
+- Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
 Look for a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE SIM TRAY WATER INDICATOR: This is a crucial check.
-Remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a tiny white or silver sticker—the Liquid Contact Indicator (LCI).
-If it’s pink or red, the phone has had significant water contact.
-This is the first thing a repair shop checks.
-A water-damaged phone is a ticking time bomb, and fixing corrosion on the motherboard can cost ₹8,000-₹15,000, often making the repair uneconomical.
+THE SIM TRAY WATER INDICATOR: This is the first thing I always check.
+Gently remove the SIM tray and peek inside the slot with a bright flashlight.
+You’re looking for a tiny white or silver sticker—the Liquid Contact Indicator (LCI).
+If it’s turned pink or red, the phone has been exposed to water, even if the seller denies it.
+Missing this means you could be buying a ticking time bomb—a water-damaged phone could cost you ₹5,000-10,000 in future repairs for corrosion-related issues.

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration > Vibration intensity (or similar path for haptics).
-Toggle the vibration settings or type on the keyboard to feel the haptic feedback.
-The V30’s haptics should feel crisp and precise.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration and find the haptic feedback or vibration intensity settings.
+Toggle the vibration on and off or try different patterns.
+The Vivo V30’s vibration motor should produce a crisp, clean ‘tap’ feeling.
 If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹1,500-₹3,000 repair.
+This is a ₹1,000-2,000 repair you’ll want to factor in.

 Common Scams to Watch For (India 2026)